colemanjj/Spudnik-07/README.md

                     5080
   * Return         : 0 Error, 1 Success
  *******************************************************************************/
- //pmic.setChargeVoltage(4512);  // for sealed lead-acit (SLA) battery pmic.setChargeVoltage(4208); // set upper limit on charge voltage. this limits the
+ //pmic.setChargeVoltage(4512);  // for sealed lead-acit (SLA) battery. may not be implemented in spark_wiring_power.cpp
+ //pmic.setChargeVoltage(4208); // set upper limit on charge voltage. this limits the
   // max charge that will be given to the battery.
   // default is 4112 in Particle Electron which gives 80% charge. set to 4208 to get charge to go up to 90% /*******************************************************************************